Dessert cafes in Bangkok you need to try

 Opening hours: Daily, 11:30 – 21:00.

-Address: Metha Wattana Building 27 Soi Sukhumvit 19, Khlong Tan Nuea, Watthana, Bangkok 10110.
+Address: Metha Wattana Building 27 Soi Sukhumvit 19, Khlong Tan Nuea, Watthana, Bangkok 10110 – Google Maps

 Founded by pastry chef Carol Boosaba, Paris Mikki is an authentic French cafe in Asoke.
 Staying true to French traditions, all of her cakes and pastries are made in small batches.
 Moreover, she sources produce seasonally to further ensure freshness.
 We recommend classics such as the Tarte Au Citron and the Philip 70; a dark chocolate cake.
 For something different, try the Lady Pinske – almond mousse with lychee and raspberry.
 Finally, their Orangette; with milk chocolate hazelnut mousse, fresh orange and orange confit is perfectly zingy and nutty.